 Myant and KITE Research Institute have partnered to clinically validate digital diagnostic, monitoring, and therapeutic solutions enabled by Skiin and connected to the Myant Platform.

-TORONTO, ON – June 19, 2020 – Myant Inc., pioneers in textile computing, and KITE Research Institute, the research arm of Toronto Rehabilitation Institute (a member of the University of Health Network), have announced a multiyear co-development partnership that leverages the Myant Platform, the company’s core textile computing technology (commercially known as Skiin), as well as research from KITE and UHN to develop and clinically validate an array of digital diagnostics and digital therapies backed by the Myant Platform.
+TORONTO, ON – June 19, 2020 – Myant Inc., pioneers in textile-based technologies, and KITE Research Institute, the research arm of Toronto Rehabilitation Institute (a member of the University of Health Network), have announced a multiyear co-development partnership that leverages the Myant Platform, the company’s core textile-based technology (commercially known as Skiin), as well as research from KITE and UHN to develop and clinically validate an array of digital diagnostics and digital therapies backed by the Myant Platform.
 These solutions point to a new mode of care delivery that addresses the fundamental distribution and adoption challenges that limit existing telehealth systems.
 The solutions--ranging from continuous and holistic remote patient monitoring for cardiac care to telerehabilitation via FES (functional electrical stimulation) for stroke survivors and more--will all be enabled via textile garments that sense and react to the human body and that are connected to the cloud.
 By collecting data from the human body via clothing and distributing the insights derived via the Myant Platform, the solutions and underlying platform being validated by the KITE-Myant partnership are poised to finally unlock the potential behind telehealth and define the new standard for remote care.

 Unlocking the Promise of Telehealth by Addressing Distribution and Adoption